Sexual violence can happen to anyone and it is NEVER the victim’s fault.

 “No” means no.

-If you do not accept a “no,” you are violating someone whom you thought meant
+If you do not accept a “no,” you are violating someone and committing harm.

 Consent means having the ability to